bkaraosmanoglu/Author-Text-LSTM-Classification/README.md

 # Author-Text-Classification Model

-Two diffrent text classification model using LSTM.
+Two different text classification model using LSTM.

 Classify texts with the author.